 I was watching the news while walking on the treadmill at the gym, which gave me time to ponder this statement – particularly in light of the immigration debate in Congress.
 Back at home I did a little research.
 According to a July 5, 2005 article in the Christian Science Monitor, approximately seven percent of U.S. soldiers at that time were green card holders – and the percentage was expected to increase.

 My ancestors had not arrived at the time of the Declaration of Independence.
-It would be over 100 years before my grandfather, William Jonas Brodie, arrived in Chicago from Ontario, Canada.
-Within four years, he was one of the non-citizen soldiers, a private with Company “C” of the 1st Regiment of the Chicago Volunteers for the short-lived Spanish-American War.
+It would be over 100 years before my grandfather, William Jonas Brodie, arrived in Chicago from Ontario, Canada in 1894.
+Within two years, he was one of the non-citizen soldiers, a private with Company “C” of the 1st Regiment of the Chicago Volunteers for the short-lived Spanish-American War.
 He enlisted again two years later in the Cavalry and was stationed in Ft.
 Riley, KS and Ft.
 Sill, OK.
 He is standing 4th from the right with his unit at Ft.
 Riley.

 He, like today’s immigrant soldiers, later was granted citizenship and is buried with full Military Honors at the Veterans Administration Cemetery in Los Angeles.